-The National Referee Committee and ROC's are to meet once a year to conduct the business of the NRC.
+The National Referee Committee and ROC's are to meet once a year.

 2.7.2 Date and Location

 The NOC in consultation with the VC staff liaison and the ROC's are to set the date and location of the ROC Meeting.
 The NOC is to send out a notice of meeting to all participants a minimum of six weeks prior to the meeting.